The Best RV Ovens

 Class B RVs

-These tend to be the smallest types of RVs; therefore, they usually don’t have that many features and amenities.
+Class B tend to be the smallest types of motorhomes, although there are smaller trailers and other campers such as truck bed tents.
+Class B RVs usually don’t have that many features and amenities.
 This means that they probably won't come pre-installed with an oven.
 Instead, you’ll have either a stovetop or some other means to heat up the food.
 And since the slimmest RV oven available is about 17 inches wide, you might not be able to fit that in your Class B RV kitchen.

 Class C RVs